Artifact

 Acquisition in 2014

-Distill is a company focused on improving the hiring and recruiting process through innovative technology.
-It has developed a browser-based recruiting platform that offers a suite of tools designed to enhance collaboration during the interview process.
-This includes features for conducting video interviews, scheduling interviews, taking and sharing notes, and administering ability assessments.
-By leveraging data-driven products, Distill aims to streamline the recruitment process for recruiters, hiring managers, interviewers, and candidates, ultimately reducing the challenges associated with hiring.
+Distill is a company focused on improving the hiring and recruitment process through innovative technology solutions.
+It has developed a browser-based recruiting platform that offers a suite of tools designed to facilitate collaborative video interviews, streamline scheduling, and enhance the sharing of notes and assessments.
+By leveraging data-driven products, Distill aims to optimize the interview process for recruiters, hiring managers, interviewers, and candidates, thereby alleviating the challenges associated with hiring.
+The company is committed to rethinking traditional candidate screening methods to create a more efficient and effective recruitment experience.

 Wander